dexie/dexie-website/docs/StorageManager.md

 ## Summary

 If you are storing critical data with Dexie (or in IndexedDB generally), you might consider using [StorageManager](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) to ensure the data can be persistently stored, and not just "best-effort".
-For user experience, some apps may want to wait with enabling the persistend mode until the user seems to be repeatingly using the application, or maybe using certain parts of the application where persisted storage is critical.
+For user experience, some apps may want to wait with enabling the persistent mode until the user seems to be repeatingly using the application, or maybe using certain parts of the application where persisted storage is critical.

 In summary, here are some handy functions to use: